-If you are concerned about your computer readiness to complete this online course, we encourage you to review the U of M Resources & Tips and Training for students, the Tech Hub Website, or contact your instructor.
+If you are concerned about your computer readiness to complete this online course, we encourage you to review the U of M Resources and Tips and Training for students, the Tech Hub Website, or contact your instructor.
 (See also: SPH Student Policies: Technology Readiness)

-- Moodle: Training is available via OIT Self-Help Guide: Moodle Resources for Students - CogBooks Interactive Learning Modules: All learning content in this course is delivered through the CogBooks platform.
-Review the Online Learning Module Orientation video for an introduction to using this tool. - Word processing program: Visit the RI Tech Hub for a complete list of options & instructions.
-RI recommends: - Microsoft Word, training is available at lynda.umn.edu. - o Google Docs, training is available via OIT Self-Help Guide or lynda.umn.edu - PDF files: RI Tech Hub has directions on converting a variety of word processing file formats to PDFs. - Adobe Acrobat Reader: For supplemental readings; available as free download from Adobe. - Internet Browser: Google Chrome or Mozilla Firefox recommended.
+Canvas: Training is available via OIT Self-Help Guide: Canvas Resources for Students

+- CogBooks Interactive Learning Modules: All learning content in this course is delivered through the CogBooks platform.
+Review the Online Learning Module Orientation video for an introduction to using this tool. - Google Drive: Google Docs, training is available via OIT Self-Help Guide or lynda.umn.edu - Internet Browser: Google Chrome or Mozilla Firefox recommended.
 (Internet Explorer not recommended.) - Flipgrid, optional (for extra credit assignment): Flipgrid is a tool that allows you to record a 90-second video response and view others' responses.
-Links and instructions can be found within the Moodle course site's assignment pages.
+Links and instructions can be found within the Canvas course site's assignment pages. - Adobe Acrobat Reader: For supplemental readings; available as a free download from Adobe.